mateopalau/mateopalau/README.md

 # 💫 About Me

-Founder of **Nova Labs**, building AI systems, automation workflows and educational technology from Paraguay.
+Founder of **Nova Labs Paraguay**, building AI systems, automation workflows and educational technology for companies and institutions.

 - Building **Arandu IA**, an AI-powered educational platform for institutions.
 - Exploring **AI agents, RAG, internal operating systems and workflow automation**.